nadlambino/laravel-uploadable/README.md

 ## Customizing the file name and path

-You can customize the file name and path by defining the `getUploadFilename` and `uploadFilePath` methods in your model.
+You can customize the file name and path by defining the `getUploadFilename` and `getUploadPath` methods in your model.

 ```php
 public function getUploadFilename(UploadedFile $file) : string